-Earl Braggs teaches creative writing, poetry, African American literature, and Russian literature.
-He is the author of six collections of poetry and a chapbook.
-His latest book is Younger Than Neil (Anhinga Press 2009).
-Braggs is the recipient of the Anhinga Poetry Prize, the Jack Kerouac Literary Prize, the Gloucester Country College Poetry Prize and the Cleveland State Poetry Prize (unable to accept because he won the Anhinga Prize the same year with the same manuscript).
-His novel, Looking for Jack Kerouac, was a finalist in the James Jones First Novel Contest.
-His teaching awards include the UTNAA Outstanding Teacher Award and two Student Government Association Outstanding Professor awards.
+Earl S. Braggs teaches creative writing, poetry and African Literature.
+He is the author of 12 collections of poetry.
+Braggs' latest book is Negro Side of the Moon.
+Braggs is the recipient of the Anhinga Poetry Prize, C&R Press Poetry Prize, Jack kerouac International Literary Prize, Gloucester County College Poetry Prize and Cleveland State Poetry Prize (unable to accept: Hat Dancer Blue, the same manuscript won the Anhinga Poetry Prize).
+His novel Looking For Jack Kerouac was a finalist in the James Jones First Novel Contest.
+Braggs' teaching awards include the UTNAA Outstanding Professor Award and two SGA Outstanding Professor Awards.

 MFA in Writing Vermont College

 Research and/or Creative Interests